 - Fair use is a doctrine that exists in the U.S. and other countries; it does not exist in Canada.
-The concept of the defense of fair dealing which is included in the Canadian Copyright Act is often compared to the U.S. fair use defense.
+The Canadian Copyright Act contains the principle of fair dealing which is often compared to the U.S. fair use.

 - MYTH: Canadian government works are not protected by copyright.

 - Canadian government works are protected by copyright however “Permission to reproduce Government of Canada works, in part or in whole, and by any means, for personal or public non-commercial purposes, or for cost-recovery purposes, is not required, unless otherwise specified in the material you wish to reproduce.”
 See Government of Canada Publications.

 - MYTH: Employers are considered the authors of the works produced by their employees.